rohanmittal1163/wechat/README.md

 ```
 git clone https://github.com/rohanmittal163/wechat.git
 ```
+- Download the zip folder in xampp/htdocs in your C drive to avoid any error

+- Don't forget to import chat.sql into your phpmyadmin database (if not having install xampp)

 ## ❤ Contribute
 This project is open source and we are happy to receive contributions.
 If you would like to contribute, please follow these steps: